cure-lab/MMA-Diffusion/README.md

 ```
 ## Acknowledge

-We would like to acknowledge the authors of the following open-sourced projects, which were used in this project.:
+We would like to acknowledge the authors of the following open-sourced projects, which were used in this project:

 - [photoguard](https://github.com/MadryLab/photoguard)
 - [gcg](https://github.com/llm-attacks/llm-attacks)